 Strengthening the orbicularis oculi muscle (which, in addition to surrounding the eye, runs around the mouth) helps reduce laugh lines and firm up cheeks and jowls.

 Try it: Cover your teeth with your lips and make an O with your mouth.
 Keeping your teeth covered, smile as widely as you can; release and repeat six times.
 Hold the smile (with teeth covered) and place your index finger on your chin.
 Tilt your head back and move your jaw up and down.
 Repeat twice; relax.

 Firming the platysma muscle (located under the chin) tightens and lifts skin to reduce a double chin and turkey wattle.

 Try it: Place your fingers on the top of your neck (just under your chin) and lightly stroke the skin down while tilting your head back.
 Relax and repeat twice.
 Next, place your fingers on your clavicle, jut your lower lip out as far as possible and tilt your chin up as you pull the corners of your mouth down.
-Hold for 4 deep breaths, then relax.
+Hold for four deep breaths, and then relax.